neuralprobe/myblog/_projects/qwtel.md

 ---
 layout: project
 title: 'HydeJack Site'
-caption: How @qwtel use Hydejack on my personal site.
 description: >
-  This is how I use Hydejack on my personal site.
+  This is how @qwtel use Hydejack on his personal site.
-  Much of the development is informed from my experience of using it myself, creating a tight feedback loop.
 date: 1 Jun 2019
 image:
   path: /assets/img/projects/qwtel.jpg